zhouyc98/auto-rule-transform/README.md

 To report performance of the model _BertZh0_best.pth, run `python3 train.py --report`

-Run inference.py for semantic labeling , which will read all txt files in data/xiaofang/test and store the labeling result in src/logs/predictions:
+Run inference.py for semantic labeling , which will use model _BertZh0_best.pth and read all txt files in data/xiaofang/test and store the labeling result in src/logs/predictions:

   ```
 python3 inference.py
   ```

 ## Syntactic Parsing